Hochul vs. Zeldin: Key takeaways from PIX11’s NY Race for Governor Forum - NewsBreak

 Under already passed changes , more criminal defendants will be sent to jail before their trials.
 The revisions also allow judges to set bail for more gun crimes, hate crimes and repeat offenses.
 It also gives judges more discretion.

 She’s also focused on subway crime.
 Felony transit crime is up 42%, year over year.
 To combat the increase, Hochul announced plans to install two high-quality surveillance cameras in more than 6,000 train cars.
 She also wants more officers in the transit system.
-Hochul said she’s worked with Mayor Eric Adams to embed more of the MTA transit police in the system, even though the NYPD is in charge of policing the system.
+Hochul said she’s worked with Mayor Eric Adams to embed more of the MTA transit police in the system, even though the NYPD is in charge of policing the system.2 area police departments probe disturbing child cases

 Zeldin supports better lighting and cameras in the subway system.
 He also wants fare beaters targeted and more support for the NYPD.